 Be sure to close the header and footer (just double-click in the body of your page) to see how the page numbering will look.

-This will link the page numbering independently of the Footer linking, allowing us free to edit the Header/Footer for other content without breaking the page numbering.
+This will link the page numbering independently of the Footer linking, allowing you the freedom to edit the Header/Footer for other content without breaking the page numbering.

 Simplifying the Complex